Qumulo/docs/nics-transceivers-cables.md

 ---
 title: Identifying NICs and Choosing Transceivers and Cables for Your Qumulo Node
 permalink: nics-transceivers-cables.html
+preamble: This topic explains how you can identify your node's NICs and choose the correct transceivers and cables for your Qumulo nodes.
+sidebar: administrator_guide_sidebar
 tags:
   - network_transceiver
   - network_transceivers